brriann/algs-ds/readme.md

-This is a repo in which I will be implementing algs + data structures taught in Princeton's A+DS course.
-(Sedgewick)
+This is a repo in for implementing algs + data structures taught in Princeton's A+DS course.
+(Sedgewick) (And beyond.)

 algs4.cs.princeton.edu